hoangnguyen177/clowder-deployment/README.md

-This repository performs end-to-end deployment of Clowder using Docker Swarm in Openstack.
+This repository performs end-to-end deployment of Clowder in Docker Swarm on Openstack using Ansible.
 Makefile is used to control all the steps.
 This is the simplified version of github.com/UQ-RCC/ansible-swarm-clowder.

 Thanks to Zane Van Iperen for his work on Makefile and templates.